DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-05-22-universities-as-an-area.md

 - In general, a university’s placement policy will consider individuals’ needs like child care arrangement, disabilities, reasonable adjustments, subject focus, student confidence, urban vs rural preference when placing a candidate to a placement school
 - Universities work with hundreds of placement schools (except Oxford University which works with 39 placement schools) which change, to some small degree, every year
 - Some universities talked about placement schools placed in local authorities, counties and regions (South East region, for example) rather than 5/10/15 miles
-- There were fears that we would show placement schools to candidates, or that we wouldn’t convey that candidates can’t choose their placement schools
+- There were fears that we would show placement schools to candidates, or that we would not convey that candidates cannot choose their placement schools
 - Oxford University have a policy of residency - all candidates have to live within 25 miles from Carfax
 - Some universities talk to candidates about travel or commute time, rather than distance.
-“Candidates need to be able to travel for 45 minutes”, “We don’t talk about it by distance, we talk about it by travel time”
+“Candidates need to be able to travel for 45 minutes”, “We do not talk about it by distance, we talk about it by travel time”

 When drawing an area on a map: